MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-data-virtualization/includes/1-introduction.md

   - Understand the benefits and principles of data virtualization.
   - Know what PolyBase is and how to use its capabilities.
-  - Are familiar with object storage solutions.
+  - Are familiar with object storage solutions and SQL Server 2022 support for S3-compatible object storage.
   - Can install and configure PolyBase on SQL Server 2022.
-  - Can access and query external data from SQL Server 2022 by using PolyBase.
+  - Can access and query external data by using PolyBase in SQL Server 2022.

 ## Prerequisites

-- Basic working knowledge of SQL Server
+- Basic working knowledge of SQL Server 2022
 - Fundamental knowledge of T-SQL and SQL query execution
 - SQL Server 2022 installed
 - SQL Server Management Studio (SSMS) installed